Timeless Golf in the Ozarks Ozarks National Golf Course

-Adding to an amazing list of world-class golf courses, Big Cedar Lodge is proud to introduce Ozarks National, Missouri’s first and only golf course designed by architect duo Bill Coore and Ben Crenshaw.
-Measuring 7,036 yards from the back tees, the course represents the terrain of the Ozarks with beautiful views.
+Among the world-class courses that Big Cedar Lodge offers, is Ozarks National, Missouri’s first and only golf course designed by architect duo, Bill Coore and Ben Crenshaw.
+Measuring 7,036 yards from the back tees, this 18-hole course represents all of what the Ozarks terrain has to show.

-The 18-hole layout features challenging carries and a variety of visually appealing approach shots that are highlighted by the native habitat.
-The course also includes interesting features, such as a 400-foot wooden beam and plank bridge, which connects the tee box and fairway of the 13th hole that stands 60-feet above a flowing creek.
+Move right through the challenging carriers as you admire the beautiful views and a variety of visually appealing approach shots—spotlighting the native habitat that surrounds you.
+Also appearing throughout the course are several riveting features, including a 400-foot wooden beam and plank bridge, which connects the tee box and fairway of the 13th hole that stands 60-feet above a flowing creek.

 Rates subject to change.
 Price does not include tax.
 Rates include golf cart, driving range balls, and bottled water on the course.

-Callaway rental clubs are available for $65, including one sleeve of Callaway Chrome Soft golf balls.
+Callaway rental clubs are available for $80, including two sleeves of Callaway Chrome Soft golf balls.

 Dress Policy: Appropriate golf attire.